 Farm animal houses and similar enclosures for animals should be located and designed in such a way that ground and surface water will not be polluted.

-Manure storage should be constructed to safeguard against unintentional spillages and be of such a quality that prevents losses.
-With regard to different types of manure, the following principles should be considered:
+Livestock manure storage facilities should be constructed and regularly inspected to safeguard against spillages and be of such a quality that prevents losses.
+With regard to different types of livestock manures, the following principles should be considered:

-- solid manure should be stored in dung yards with watertight floor and side walls
+- solid livestock manure should be stored in places with watertight floor and side walls;

-- liquid manure and farm waste should be stored in containers that are made of strong material impermeable to moisture and resistant to impacts of manure handling operations.
+- liquid livestock manure should be stored in containers whose bottoms and walls are made of material impermeable to moisture and resistant to impacts of livestock manure handling operations;

 The application of nutrients in agricultural land shall be limited, based on a balance between the foreseeable nutrient requirements of the crops and the nutrient supply to the crops from the soil and the nutrients with a view to minimise eutrophication.